 June 22, 2020

-So what, in these strange times, can we do?
+So what, in these strange times, can we do to have healthy self-esteem?
 We can’t just burst out of quasi-quarantine en masse, demanding to lift the veil on whether our down-the-street neighbor actually reshaped her bum via Peloton, or whether our long-time frenemy really got rid of her melasma using Apple Cider Vinegar.
-But what we can do—what we can always do—is be mindful of the forces that are operating on us, and strive always to be discerning consumers of any information we take in.
+But what we can do—what we can always do—is be mindful of the forces that are operating on us, and strive always to be discerning consumers of any information we take in, and not let it negatively affect your self-esteem.
 In this way, we strive to protect ourselves from playing the comparison game of thinking everyone we see online is more attractive, wealthier, happier, and all-around better than us—a fallacy that sentences us to a life of misery where happiness is always out of reach (and right down the block, in someone else’s perfect hands).

 – Could this image be altered in any way to be more favorable to the poster?